chaiai/chaibot-og/README.md

 ./scripts/create_chaibot.sh
 </code>

+## Connecting to ChaiBot

+On another computer, enter the IP address of the Jetson followed by ":8888"

+For example: 192.168.1.123:8888

+Enter the password for the Jetson and you will have access to the Home directory

 ## Additional scripts from JetBot

 - re-enable-gui.sh will turn the desktop back on if you connect to a display upon next boot.